-Are you a qualified solicitor or barrister in England or Wales?
+Are you a qualified solicitor, barrister or legal executive in England or Wales?
 Do you want to support access to justice for those that need it most?

 This page provides further information on what volunteering for The Jeanie Project as a pro bono legal adviser entails.
 If you can’t find an answer to your question, please contact us.
 If you’re not ready to volunteer yet but would like to be kept up to date with the progress of The Jeanie Project, you can register your interest here.

 What is The Jeanie Project?

 The Jeanie Project is a charity which uses technology to support access to free legal advice.
-It does this by providing community groups with free access to a software platform called KIM which collects information from clients with legal problems in a structured way and sends it to a local advice agency or pro bono adviser.
+It does this by providing community groups with free access to a software platform called Jeanie KIM which collects information from clients with legal problems in a structured way and sends it to a local advice agency or pro bono adviser.
 Pro bono adviser works remotely analysing the client’s problem and contacts them directly with the advice.
 The pro bono service offers one off advice, it does not provide case work or representation.
 Longer term, we will also be working directly with legal aid providers.

 How does the Jeanie KIM platform work?

-A trained operator at a participating community group will use KIM to take the client through a series of questions, collecting information about their legal issue(s) in a structured format.
+A trained operator at a participating community group will use Jeanie KIM to take the client through a series of questions, collecting information about their legal issue(s) in a structured format.
 Once the case is logged, it will either be signposted locally or a notification will go out to our pool of pro bono legal advisers who specialise in that particular area of law.
-Advisers, who will also have access to KIM, can accept the case through the platform.
+Advisers, who will also have access to Jeanie KIM, can accept the case through the platform.
 They have a specific timeframe in which to do so.
 The adviser contacts the client directly to provide the advice.
 There is no need for the adviser to travel to a physical location to provide advice face-to-face.